International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_3_Governance_Perspective/4_3_x_Privacy_Perspective.md

 # Privacy consequences

-Enterprises are therefore advised well enough to start early on with good privacy practices.
+Enterprises are advised well enough to start early on with good privacy practices.
 One of the activities that every Company can do is the proper data classification and separation of data.
 The following is a list of more advanced privacy enhancing technologies that currently exists, but experts in any of these technologies are rare and hard to find.

 ## PET (Privacy Enhancing Technologies)

-see also (3)
+Please also refer to [the publication of the European Union Agency for Cybersecurity](https://www.enisa.europa.eu/publications/data-protection-engineering).

 ### Divide and conquer
 One of the things that every company can do: Data records are not stored together, but rather divided up into several chunks.